 Our ranking of the best Sony phones is easily topped by the Sony Xperia 1 III now.
 It's very expensive so it won't be for everyone, but that's where the rest of our guide comes in.

 Picking out the other best Sony phones can be tricky because the company's naming system isn't particularly clear when it comes to separating the top-end handsets from the more budget-friendly choices.
-For instance, Sony launched the Sony Xperia 5 II - a high-end handset with a smaller screen than its previous flagship device, the Sony Xperia 1 II - albeit at a lower price.
+For instance, Sony launched the Sony Xperia 5 III - a high-end handset with a smaller screen than its previous flagship device, the Sony Xperia 1 III - albeit at a lower price.

 It can be confusing but, fortunately, we've helped decipher the confusing naming conventions so that you can learn all about the many quite impressive Sony phones out there.
 Besides these aforementioned phones, there's also the Sony Xperia 1 and the Sony Xperia ZX3 stoically sticking to the bottom of our list.